MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 ### Site security health

 **Site security health** dashboard gives you a summary of the websites in your organization related security status.
 The security status of a website is determined based on certain security checks that are run for each website.
 More information: [Security site checker](../security/site-checker-security.md)

+Note: The security health is calculated by looking at various configuration parameters and identifying common issues.
+These checks are not exhaustive and we recommend you to continue following security best practices.

 | Health status | Description |
 | - | - |